Determining Salary and Distributions from Your S Corporation

 Determining a “reasonable salary”

-An S Corporation must pay its owner-employees[^1] a “reasonable salary” in order to justify avoiding self-employment tax on distributions.
+The IRS considers all corporate officers employees whom the business should compensate as such with reasonable salaries.
+An S Corporation must pay its owner-employees a “reasonable salary” in order to justify avoiding self-employment tax on distributions.
 What then defines a “reasonable salary”?
 As you might guess, the IRS has a complex set of fairly subjective criteria, including individual, company, and market factors.

 The first set of criteria for determining a reasonable salary focuses on the individual owner-employee.
 This includes the following factors: